Importing Litmus run parquets into a lakehouse #

 record_typeCardinalityCarries

-'run'Exactly one per fileRun-level identity, timing, outcome — start/end timestamps, DUT, station, project, git, environment
+'run'Exactly one per fileRun-level identity, timing, outcome — start/end timestamps, UUT, station, project, git, environment

-'step'One per (step_path, vector_index)Step identity + outcome + timing + denormalized run / DUT / station context; measurement columns NULL
+'step'One per (step_path, vector_index)Step identity + outcome + timing + denormalized run / UUT / station context

-Run-level identity is also denormalized onto step and measurement rows, so you can reconstruct a runs-table either by filtering record_type = 'run' or by taking DISTINCT run-level columns from any row kind.
+Measurements are nested inside each vector row's measurements list — there is no record_type='measurement' row on disk; UNNEST them to build a flat measurement table.
+Run-level identity is denormalized onto step and vector rows, so you can reconstruct a runs-table either by filtering record_type = 'run' or by taking DISTINCT run-level columns from any row kind.

 This file is everything you need for a single run — sealed, atomic, write-once, portable.
 Drop the directory into S3, GCS, or your local lake; ingest however your warehouse/lakehouse prefers.